 While the "death of the third-party cookie" might seem shocking, it certainly wasn't a surprise.

 Recently, governments around the world have been investigating and cracking down on data privacy issues.
-For example, in an October 2019 shakeup, Europe's highest court ruled that users in the EU must actively consent to all cookies when they log on to a website.
-If not, the website can't receive, use, or track any of the user's cookie data.
+For example, in an October 2019 shakeup, Europe's highest court ruled that users in the EU must actively consent to all analytics cookies when they log on to a website.
+If not, the website can’t drop analytics or web tracking cookies on the user’s browser.

 If your website only catered to local or domestic users outside of the affected countries, you might not have been impacted.
 However, international websites took a major reporting hit as numbers from Google Analytics -- which relies on cookies -- started to appear inaccurately low.